-We have two homilies by Father Hanly for 3rd Sunday in Ordinary Time, Year B. We have a recording and transcript for each homily.
+We have two beautiful homilies by Father Hanly for 3rd Sunday in Ordinary Time, Year B: “’Come, Follow Me!’” and “The Call of Jesus.”

 “Come, Follow Me!”

-This is a busy day for everybody, I’m sure, getting ready for the celebration of Chinese New Year.
+Today is a busy day for everybody, I’m sure, getting ready for the celebration of the Lunar New Year (this homily was delivered on Chinese New Year’s Eve).

 Today, we have the calling of Jesus’s disciples.

 It seems rather sudden.
 Jesus comes and he sees Peter and Andrew, his brother, and he says, “Come, follow me,” and they follow him.

 Then he goes on a little bit further and there are the sons of Zebedee, John and his brother James, and he says, “Follow me,” and they leave everything and follow him.

 It seems quite simple.
 It probably wasn’t originally that simple, but Mark likes to be simple, he likes to telescope many events.

 We know from John’s gospel last week, that Andrew was all the way down near the Jordan where John the Baptist … He was probably a follower, with another unknown disciple.

 And they saw Jesus, and John the Baptist said, “Behold the Lamb of God,” and they followed him, without being called.